Best IT Asset Management Tools in 2026: Compared for Hybrid IT Teams

 - Integrate: Bi-directional sync with ServiceNow, Jira Service Management, Ivanti, HaloITSM, and Cherwell

-- Secure: NVD integration helps identify known vulnerabilities in hardware and software assets, enabling teams to prioritize remediation based on business impact
+- Secure: NVD integration helps identify known vulnerabilities in hardware and software assets, enabling teams to prioritise remediation based on business impact

 “We are a mid-size company without in-house skills to build/manage a complex CMDB.
 We consulted with Gartner, with end users and had demos from half a dozen players.
 Frankly, buying Virima felt risky.
 Their presence is not huge.
 Their prices are very reasonable.
 What was the catch?
 None.
 I am moving on to a brand new company needing a greenfield infrastructure build.
 My choice for their CMDB is simple, Virima.” — Capterra Verified Review